Moving Out of Alaska

 Bad Sheep Yarn started back in 2015 with $300 and a dream.
 To the family, friends, employees, vendors, landlords, local yarn shops, and everyone that has helped us along the way, we are so incredibly grateful for you.
 It’s been a lot of work to get to this point and it wouldn’t have been possible without the amazing support we’ve received.

-Some of our first posts on social media back in 2015
+Some of Marcie Bourne's first posts on social media back in 2015

 And to our customers, whether you have been here since the beginning or have joined us along the way, thank you so much!!!
 You continue to inspire us with your creativity and kindness.
 Getting to meet people through our community group on Facebook, through emails, and through our weekly live videos has helped us push through some of the hard growing pains we’ve experienced over the last couple of years.
 Seeing the support and creative ways people use our yarn has inspired us in ways that we didn’t expect.